eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

      doesn't seem to be wildly useful unless you're plotting posteriors from multiple models.

-4. Run both short _and_ long chains (`draws=500` and `draws=2000`,
-   respectively, are good numbers, with `tune` increasing commensurately).
-PyMC3 has a nice helper function to pretty-print a summary table of the trace:
+5. PyMC3 has a nice helper function to pretty-print a summary table of the
-   `pm.summary(long_trace).round(2)`.
+   trace: `pm.summary(trace)` (I usually tack on a `.round(2)` for my sanity).
    Look out for:
    - the $$\hat{R}$$ values (a.k.a. the Gelman-Rubin statistic, a.k.a. the
-     potential scale reduction factor, a.k.a.
-PSRF): are they all close to 1?
+     potential scale reduction factor, a.k.a. the PSRF): are they all close to 1?
 If not, something is _horribly_ wrong.
 Consider respecifying or reparameterizing your model.
-   - the number of effective samples _per iteration_ (you may need to do the division yourself): does it fall drastically?
-If so, this means that we are exploring less efficiently the longer we let our chains run.
-Something bad is happening.
-Inspect the jointplots of your variables, and plot the divergent samples.
-Do they cluster anywhere in parameter space?
+You can also inspect these in the forest plot.
    - the sign and magnitude of the inferred values: do they make sense, or are they unexpected and unreasonable?
 This could indicate a poorly specified model.
 (E.g. parameters of the unexpected sign that have low uncertainties might indicate that your model needs interaction terms.)

-5. If you get scary errors that describe mathematical problems (e.g. `ValueError:
+6. If you get scary errors that describe mathematical problems (e.g. `ValueError:
    Mass matrix contains zeros on the diagonal.
 Some derivatives might always be zero.`), then you're ~~shit out of luck~~ exceptionally unlucky: those kinds of errors are notoriously hard to debug.
 I can only point to the [Folk Theorem of